golemfactory/awesome-golem/README.md

 - [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - A tool that calculates how to fit the most people into a space while keeping 2 meters distance between each other.
     * **Compatibility: Alpha 3**

+## Finance
+ - [ZKSync .csv export](https://github.com/blue-notes-robot/zksync-csv-export) - A tool that scrapes ZKSync to generate financial data in a .csv file.

 ## Machine Learning
-- [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - A Proof Of Concept of DEcentralised Machine Learning.
+- [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - A Proof Of Concept of Decentralised Machine Learning.
 It uses Federated Learning to combine the sub-step models it trains on different provider nodes into a full fleged model.
     * **Compatibility: Alpha 3**

 ## Deep Learning